Mission San Luis de Apalache: Spanish rule

 From 1645 to 1651 soldiers lived at Asile Hacienda on Apalachee Province's eastern border.
 The soldiers and deputy governor were both removed late in 1651 and did not return until mid-1654 under a new governor.

 In 1656, Spanish authorities decided to establish their western capital on one of the region's highest hilltops for strategic purposes.
-San Luis was described by Spanish military authorities as extending for miles and being completely indefensible.
-The inhabitants of old San Luis moved to the present site at the request of the Spaniards.
+The original 1633 San Luis was described by Spanish military authorities as extending for miles and being completely indefensible.
+The inhabitants of San Luis moved to the present site at the request of the Spaniards in 1656.
 The garrison was expanded to 12 and San Luis's chief promised to build a substantial blockhouse for them.
 Under pressure from other Apalachee, San Luis's chief said that 6 soldiers would suffice.
 Although the governor planned for further expansion of the garrison and building a regular fort, Apalachee opposition to the project stalled it for well over a generation.
 The blockhouse at San Luis was described in 1675 as a "fortified country house."
 From 1656 to 1680 the size of the garrison varied between 12, 19, and 25 men.

 The Apalachee men and women were excellent agriculturists and provided much of the food for San Luis as well as for export to such places as St. Augustine and Havana.
+The majority of any construction needs were also completed by the Apalachee, including assisting with the construction of the Castillo de San Marcos.
+This was part of the repartimento, a colonial labor system imposed upon indigenous groups within territory claimed by the Spanish.
+These tasks pulled the Apalachee away from their own farms and homes, sometimes for months at a time.

 The first deputy governor, Claudio Luis de Florencia, arrived in 1645.
 Luis de Florencia lived with his extended family at old San Luis.
 Nothing is known about the nature of his residence.
-By 1675 more than 1,400 Spaniards and Apalachee lived under the jurisdiction of San Luis.
+By 1675 more than 1,400 Apalachee and several hundred Spanish lived under the jurisdiction of San Luis.
 There were very few Spanish women creating a situation where the Spanish soldiers frequently married Indian women as a means to Christianize the native population and make them more "civilized."
 While the size of most other Apalachee missions declined sharply over the years, the population of San Luis increased.